sxyazi/go-collection/README.md

   </details>

-- Index: Gets the index of the specified element in the slice, and returns -1 if it does not exist.
+- `Index` gets the index of the specified element in the slice, and returns -1 if it does not exist.

   <details>
   <summary>Examples</summary>